whipplejk/jamesongreyessentials.github.io/README.md

 The website content will be

 - Blog
+- Featured Products
 - About
-- Basic Information
+- Basic
-- Contact Information
+- Contact
 - Terms and Conditions | Privacy Statement
 - Referral Program
 -- what is it?